 scores.insert(String::from("Blue"), 10);

 scores.insert(String::from("Yellow"), 50);

+Listing 8-18: Creating a new hash map and inserting some keys and values

 Note that we need to first use the HashMap from the collections portion of the standard library.
 Of our three common collections, this one is the least often used, so it’s not included in the features imported automatically in the prelude.
 Hash maps also have less support from the standard library; there’s no built-in macro to construct them, for example.